 Contact person: Dr. Thorsten Thiel

 Research group "Quantification and social regulation" at the Weizenbaum Institute

-The research group “Quantification and social regulation” investigates whether and how regulation changes when it makes use of computer technologies.
-In contemporary societies, digital technologies pervade regulation at all levels: while the individual conduct of life is increasingly shaped by technology-assisted self-regulation through devices such as wearables and smartphones, organizations are adopting automated decision-making by utilizing big data and artificial intelligence in order to optimize workflows.
-States, finally, begin to incorporate new digital tools for governing populations, such as automatic recidivism risk analysis software, predictive policing systems or social credit scores.
-In order to analytically grasp these novel forms of regulation and assess their democratic implications, we investigate the ways in which information is gathered, standards are set and behavior is modified.
-The group takes into into account and contributes to the fields of governance studies, the sociology of quantification, valuation and classification as well as science and technology studies and computer science and society.
+The research group “Quantification and Social Regulation” investigates whether and, if so, how regulation changes when it makes use of contemporary computer technologies.
+Digital technologies pervade regulation at all levels: the individual conduct of life is increasingly shaped by technology-assisted self-regulation through devices such as wearables and smartphones; organizations adopt automated decision-making based on big data and artificial intelligence in order to optimize workflows.
+States, finally, begin to incorporate new digital tools for governing populations, such as automatic recidivism risk assessment software, predictive policing systems or social credit scores.
+In order to analytically grasp these novel forms of regulation and assess their democratic implications, we investigate the ways in which information is gathered, standards are set and behaviour is modified.
+The group delves into several research fields: that of governance studies, the sociology of quantification, valuation and classification, science and technology studies and computer science and society.
 The project will make a contribution to theorizing regulation through modern technology and point out alternatives to dominant discourses and practices of technology based regulation.